skylarkJ/sport-api/README.md

 Vary: Origin
 Transfer-Encoding: chunked
 ```
-### Search: list - explanations and a little snippets of code
+### Search: List - Explanations And A Little Snippets Of Code
 By default youtube search result identifies video, channel and playlist resources.
 But I configured queries to only get a specific type of resource.
 In the `app/controllers/higlight-controller.js` I have picked `videos = Yt::Collections::Videos.new`